Freeze-dried raspberries give these fat bombs such a burst of berry flavor and sweetness! You’ll love this creamy truffle-like combination.

 This recipe is easy and simple — only 4 ingredients.
 But… they might not be ingredients you have on hand all the time.

-Freeze-dried raspberries – I LOVE freeze-dried berries and get them at Target or Trader Joe’s.
-I don’t eat them straight, but I use them in things.
+- Freeze-dried raspberries – I LOVE freeze-dried berries and get them at Target or Trader Joe’s.
+I don’t eat them straight, but I use them in recipes.
 Like, Strawberry Cream Nut Butter.
-Or Strawberry Cream Larabars.
 (I like the strawberries, can you tell?)
 I also pulverize them and mix them with buttercream when I make macarons — out of this world delicious.
 But we’re talking about low-carb stuff, so forget I mentioned macarons.
 Or buttercream.

-Sweetener – I admit, I was most curious about using erythritol and/or xylitol in sweets, so of course I headed to the dessert section of Carolyn’s book.
+- Sweetener – I admit, I was most curious about using erythritol and/or xylitol in sweets, so of course I headed to the dessert section of Carolyn’s book.
 She recommended Swerve, so I ordered a package of confectioners Swerve on Amazon.
 (Can we have a moment of gratitude for Amazon?
 Amen.)
 I have mixed feelings about erythritol, but I felt like it was ok in this recipe.
+You could also use a monk fruit sweetener like Lakanto.
+As far as I know, Lakanto doesn’t make a powdered sweetener.
+The granulated one would make these gritty, so I’d use their Liquid Monkfruit Sweetener Extract instead.
+You could also use liquid stevia, but I prefer the taste of one of the other options.

 I did a little math (gasp) and estimated that a batch of these fat bombs costs roughly $6.50, and about 55-65 cents each, depending on how many you make.
 That’s less than a Reese’s pumpkin.
 And you’ll feel a lot better after you eat one.
 Or even if you eat three.
 (Yep, did that.
 They’re really that good.)